medic/cht-docs/content/en/core/guides/docker-setup.md

      - 8080:80
      - 444:443
 ```
+{{% alert title="Note" %}}
-*Note*: You can substitute 8080, 444 with whichever ports are free on your host.
+You can substitute 8080, 444 with whichever ports are free on your host.
 You would now visit https://localhost:444 to visit your project.
+{{% /alert %}}

 ## Helpful Docker commands